Constitutional Convention (United States): History

 The Confederation Congress also lacked the power to regulate foreign and interstate commerce.
 Britain, France and Spain imposed restrictions on American ships and products, while the U.S. was unable to coordinate retaliatory trade policies.
 When Massachusetts and Pennsylvania placed reciprocal duties on British trade, neighboring states such as Connecticut and Delaware established free ports to gain an economic advantage.
 Some states even began applying customs duties against the trade of neighboring states.
 In 1784, Congress proposed an amendment to give it powers over foreign trade; however, it failed to receive unanimous approval by the states.

 Many upper-class Americans complained that state constitutions were too democratic and, as a result, legislators were more concerned with maintaining popular approval than doing what was best for the nation.
 The most pressing example was the way state legislatures responded to calls for economic relief.
 Many people were unable to pay taxes and debts due to a post-war economic depression that was exacerbated by a scarcity of gold and silver coins.
 States responded by issuing paper currency, which often depreciated in value, and by making it easier to defer tax and debt payments.
 These policies favored debtors at the expense of creditors, and it was proposed that Congress be given power to prevent such populist laws.

 When the government of Massachusetts refused to enact similar relief legislation, rural farmers resorted to violence in Shays' Rebellion (1786–1787).
 This rebellion was led by a former Revolutionary War captain, Daniel Shays, a small farmer with tax debts, who had never received payment for his service in the Continental Army.
 The rebellion took months for Massachusetts to put down, and some desired a federal army that would be able to put down such insurrections.

 These and other issues greatly worried many of the Founders that the Union as it existed up to that point was in danger of breaking apart.
 In September 1786, delegates from five states met at the Annapolis Convention and invited all states to a larger convention to be held in Philadelphia in 1787.
-The Confederation Congress later endorsed this convention "for the sole and express purpose of revising the Articles of Confederation".
-Rhode Island was the only state that refused to send delegates, though it would become the last state to ratify the Constitution, in May 1790.
+On February 21, 1787, the Confederation Congress endorsed this convention "for the sole and express purpose of revising the Articles of Confederation".
+The Congress only endorsed the convention on the grounds it would produce a report upon which necessary changes to the Articles could be introduced and ratified.
+Rhode Island was the only state that refused to send delegates, and it was the last state to ratify the Constitution in May 1790.